aifatelescope/datared/book/intro.md

 ```

-Data reduction can often be broadly split into two separate parts, which may comprise some of these steps:
+Image reduction can often be broadly split into two separate parts, which may comprise some of these steps:

 1) **Pre-reduction of the images**
  * Remove instrumental signatures using calibration frames